 When the Tory government took control of Parliament in 1710, they targeted him and stripped him of his powers; even drummed up corruption charges of which he was (falsely) convicted.
 He was then briefly imprisoned in the Tower of London.
 However, when George I ascended the throne, the Whigs regained control of the government and Walpole assumed his mantle as the defacto party leader, being appointed First Lord of the Treasury and Chancellor of the Exchequer in 1715.
 His dominance strengthened in 1720 following his handling of the scandal of the South Sea Bubble.
 The Whigs, under the steady hand of Walpole, were to remain in power for the next few decades.

 In 1732, George II offered 10 Downing Street to Walpole as a personal gift.
 He accepted it only as the official residence of the First Lord of the Treasury.
 While his successors did not always live at Number 10, preferring instead to remain in their private homes, it has become known as the official residence of the prime minister.

 His father, Colonel Robert Walpole, has the dubious distinction of being in the Guinness Book of World Records as the person having the oldest overdue library book.
 He borrowed the book from Trinity College in 1667 when he was an undergraduate.
 It was eventually found at his family estate, Houghton Hall, and returned… some 288 years later.

 Sir Robert Walpole is the 6th great-granduncle of my daughter-in-law’s great-grandaunt.

-Michael Ondrasik and Home Video Studio of Mount Dora specialize in the preservation of family memories through the digitalization of films, videotapes, audio recordings, photos, negatives and slides.
+Michael Ondrasik and Home Video Studio specialize in the preservation of family memories by the digitalization of film, videotapes, audio recordings, photos, negatives and slides.
 For more information, call 352-735-8550 or visit our website.